Things to do in Caserta

 royal palace of Caserta

-The Grand Staircase, featuring two parallel staircases and large marble statues of lions, is one of the most eminent elements of the palace.
-The elegant archways which lead up to the famous Palatine Chapel (inspired by a chapel of the same name at Versailles) of the palace are most impressive.
-The Royal Palace of Caserta is also home to one of its kind art gallery, The Terrae Motus Collection, and its exquisite Royal Court Theater is now open to public.
+One of the palace’s most iconic features is the Grand Staircase, which boasts two parallel staircases adorned with large marble statues of lions.
+The elegant archways that lead to the Palatine Chapel—modeled after the chapel of the same name in Versailles—are equally impressive.
+The Royal Palace of Caserta also houses the unique Terrae Motus art collection and its exquisite Royal Court Theater, which is now open to the public.

 royal palace of Caserta garden